forrest79/phpgsql-nette/readme.md

         password: postgres
         dbname: postgres
         connect_timeout: 5 # good habit is to use connect_timeout parameter
-    errorVerbosity: ::constant(PGSQL_ERRORS_VERBOSE) # default is NULL and it will use default error verbose PGSQL_ERRORS_DEFAULT, other value can be PGSQL_ERRORS_TERSE
+    errorVerbosity: ::constant(PGSQL_ERRORS_VERBOSE) # default is null and it will use default error verbose PGSQL_ERRORS_DEFAULT, other value can be PGSQL_ERRORS_TERSE
-    asyncWaitSeconds: 5 # default is NULL and it will use default seconds value
+    asyncWaitSeconds: 5 # default is null and it will use default seconds value
-    rowFactory: @App\PhPgSql\Db\RowFactories\MyOwnRowFactory # this service is needed to be registered, default is NULL, and default row factory is used
+    rowFactory: @App\PhPgSql\Db\RowFactories\MyOwnRowFactory # this service is needed to be registered, default is null, and default row factory is used
-    dataTypeParser: @App\PhPgSql\Db\DataTypeParsers\MyOwnDataTypeParser # this service is needed to be registered, default is NULL, and default data type parser is used
+    dataTypeParser: @App\PhPgSql\Db\DataTypeParsers\MyOwnDataTypeParser # this service is needed to be registered, default is null, and default data type parser is used
-    dataTypeCache: @Forrest79\PhPgSql\Db\DataTypeCaches\PhpFile # this service is needed to be registered like this `- Forrest79\PhPgSql\Db\DataTypeCaches\PhpFile('%tempDir%/phpgsql/data-types-cache.php')`, this is recommended settings, default is NULL and cache is disabled
+    dataTypeCache: @Forrest79\PhPgSql\Db\DataTypeCaches\PhpFile # this service is needed to be registered like this `- Forrest79\PhPgSql\Db\DataTypeCaches\PhpFile('%tempDir%/phpgsql/data-types-cache.php')`, this is recommended settings, default is null and cache is disabled
     forceNew: true # default is false
     async: true # default is false, when true, connection is made in async way, and it's not blocking the next PHP code execution (before the first query is run, a library is waiting for active connection)
     lazy: false # default is true, when false, connection is made right after the Connection object is created, when true, connection is made with the first query